protoflex/parse-ez/README.md

 parse functions and combinators and comes with a built-in customizable infix expression parser and evaluator.
 It allows the programmer to concisely specify the structure of input text using clojure functions and easily build parse trees without having to step out of Clojure.
-Whether you are implementing some sort of screen-scraping, data parsing or implementing a language, you can make use of this library to quickly create a parser.
+Whether you are writing a parser for some well structured data or for data scraping or for a new language, you can make use of this library to quickly create a parser.

 ## Features